 Energy efficiency and savings for SMEs sounds nice on paper, but can be much more complicated in practice.
 Only 5 years ago nearly 40% of European SMEs (more than 7.5 million companies) had not implemented any energy saving or efficiency actions whatsoever.

 With the European Commission’s Winter Package proposal for a 30% energy efficiency target by 2030, energy audits targeting SMEs could unlock incredible energy savings potential in Europe.
-Unfortunately, due to their small size, sectoral variation, and the low returns per customer, ESCOs have a particularly difficult time reaching the SME market in order to reach these targets.
+Unfortunately, due to their small size, sectoral variation, and low returns per customer, ESCOs have a particularly difficult time reaching the SME market in order to reach these targets.
 Yet, if SMEs implemented energy efficiency measures to their full potential, they could shave more than 20% off their energy bills.
 And that is something SMEs in Europe and beyond simply can’t afford NOT to do.

 Most importantly, SMEs have very specific needs when it comes to energy efficiency.
 ESCOs need to do a better job of recognising and addressing these pain points.
 To help with that, here is a list of the top energy efficiency challenges faced by small and medium-sized enterprises: